TechGiovanni/Zendesk-Support-Administrator/README.md

 1. Click on "User fields" located  within the admin menu.
 2. Click on Checkbox located on the right within the main area.
-3. Then click "Add field"
+3. Then click "Add field".

 <br>
 <p align="center">